 Batch norm

-Batch norm also differs it is use of statistics that are gathered from the training data and stored for a second level of mean-variance shifting and scaling.
+Batch norm differs it is use of statistics that are gathered from the training data and stored for a second level of mean-variance shifting and scaling.
 In this way, the learnable parameters in batch norm can be considered the residual shifting and scaling desirable after the scaling from the activation statistics.